xsltdev/nodejsdev.ru/docs/api/module.md

 #### Registration of asynchronous customization hooks

-Asynchronous customization hooks are registered using [`module.register()`][`register`] which takes a path or URL to another module that exports the [asynchronous hook functions][].
+Asynchronous customization hooks are registered using [`module.register()`][`register`] which takes a path or URL to another module that exports the [asynchronous hook functions][asynchronous hook functions].

 Similar to `registerHooks()`, `register()` can be called in a module preloaded by `--import` or `--require`, or called directly within the entry point.